xingruoyu/Coursera_Module3_Assignment/README.md

 - [run_analysis.R](https://github.com/xingruoyu/Coursera_Module3_Assignment/blob/master/run_analysis.R)
 - [CodeBook.md](https://github.com/xingruoyu/Coursera_Module3_Assignment/blob/master/CodeBook.md)

-# Instruction/How to use the script
+# How to check result "tidy.txt"
+use command: read.table("tidy.txt", header = TRUE)

+# Dependencies
 - Download the dataset, save and unzip under your direcoty Do not change the name of the data folder, it should remain "UCI_HAR_Dataset"
 - Open the script "run_analysis.R" in R studio and run

-# Dependencies
-The R script assumes that the dplyr package was installed.
+- The R script assumes that the dplyr package was installed.

 # More information
 You can find more info about this assignment from [here](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project).